ddowse/alacritty-theme-changer/README.md

 import:
 - ~/.config/alacritty/themes/default.yml
 ```
+remove or comment out the `colors` block.

-and make sure it contains the line:
+And make sure it contains the line:

 ```yaml
 live_config_reload: true
 ```

-remove or comment out the `colors` block.

 Copy `crittheme` from this repo into `$PATH` e.g `~/bin`